How Rampant Stupidity Killed Two People in Kenosha

 Failure 2A: It takes two to tango, but some people tango harder than others.

 For reasons not yet entirely clear, some of these disingenuous people singled out the youngest, smallest, and least competent-looking member of the gun-toting idiots patrolling the streets and began harassing him.
-It is not clear exactly what started this.
-It is entirely feasible that Kyle somehow instigated this interaction.
+It is not clear exactly what started this, though it appears that Kyle was trying to put out a dumpster fire (The irony!
+It burns!) set by these “protestors”.
+It is entirely feasible that Kyle somehow instigated the deterioration of this interaction.
 It is equally possible that the convicted felon (Sexual assault of a minor) that he is seen arguing with on camera picked the fight.
 This one is a wash, because both parties participated in this waste of oxygen with equal enthusiasm at first.
+Had they not been committing arson, it might never have escalated.
 Had the grown adult men simply rolled their eyes at the immature wannabe and laughed at his stupid LARPing, we would have no incident to discuss.

 Failure 2B: Bullies bullying bullies is the new bullying.

 At some point, the convicted sex offender throws something at Kyle.
 It looks like Kyle’s counterfeit confidence in his mastery of the situation is shot, because he immediately attempts to retreat.
 This emboldens several of the more belligerent protesters, including the thrower.
 They elect to pursue Kyle.

 I still, for the life of me cannot understand the ‘why’ of this.
 They had won.
 The silly man-child was defeated and running off with his tail between his legs.
 Had they let Kyle run away, we have no incident to discuss.
 But they just could not help themselves.
 It wasn’t enough to win, they had to rub it in.
 These are not protesters anymore.
 They’re now bullies and none too bright.

 Failure 2C: Knowing when to quit is for quitters!